Tame Impala: 2015–2017: Currents

 On 6 January 2015, Spinning Top Music announced that a new Tame Impala album will be released in 2015.
 During the same month, it was announced that the band would perform at the Boston Calling Music Festival in May 2015.

 On 11 March 2015, a new song titled "Let It Happen" was released as a free download.

 On 5 April 2015, Tame Impala announced and released the album cover for Currents in a Facebook post.
 A few hours later, the band released the first official single from the upcoming album on Facebook called "'Cause I'm a Man".
 Later that month, on 22 April 2015, Tame Impala officially released "Let it Happen" as the second single from the album.
 One week later, on 29 April 2015, Kevin Parker held an AMA on Reddit, where he provoked fans to ask him to release a new song, then responding with "Disciples", which became the first promotional single for Currents.
 On 7 May 2015, the band announced that the album would be released on 17 July 2015 and released the third official single, "Eventually".
+The record ended up being the best selling one in their discography, with 1.3 million copies sold worldwide.

 During the same 30 April 2015 Reddit AMA, Parker said: "Up until recently, from all of Tame Impala's record sales outside of Australia I had received.... zero dollars.
 Someone high up spent the money before it got to me.
 I may never get that money."

 In October 2017, a collector's edition of Currents was announced.
 Released on 17 November, it included three B-sides and two remixes.